emdete/Qubes-blogs/emdete/README.md

 X11 startup phase in VMs
 ------------------------

+### i3

+I switched to i3 recently and was happy that it's support in Qubes.
+It is a bit tuned to allow colored titlebars but the config is mainly standard.
+I mainly followed the instructions in [https://www.qubes-os.org/doc/i3/] and after logout you could choose the different windowmanager in the dm.

+Qubes brings an home grown i3status which i did not like so i implemented one myself (see [qubes-i3status] and [qubes-i3status.py], i use two scripts mainly for debugging so it's easier to implement new formats and features).
+I put the files into `/usr/local/bin/` and adapted the i3 config accordingly.

+While `dmenu_run` would run fine it only runs programs from dom0.
+Qubes preinstalls `i3-dmenu-desktop` which gives access to the desktop startfles and thus access to start programms in AppVMs.

 ### xresources

 in case you set xresources these must be set per VM as each VM has an